woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 > Defaults are defined in [shared/constant/constant.go](https://github.com/woodpecker-ci/woodpecker/blob/main/shared/constant/constant.go)

 Docker images to run in privileged mode.
 Only change if you are sure what you do!
-You should specify the tag as images are compared via exact matches.
+You should specify the tag of your images too, as this enforces exact matches.

 <!--
 ### `WOODPECKER_VOLUME`